-LeapFrog has a new version of its LeapPad Explorer tablet for children, the LeapPad Ultra, available now.
+LeapFrog has a new version of its LeapPad Explorer tablet for children, the LeapPad Ultra.

 The new-look LeapFrog LeadPad Ultra costs £119.99 ($149 in the US) and features a child-safe web browser, wi-fi, 7-inch touchscreen, rechargeable battery, and 8GB of internal storage.
-We got a hands-on preview of the new LeapPad Ultra at a special press event in New York on launch day, and have since had the kids' tablet in the hands of our child testers – the offspring of our trained adult test centre crew.
+We got the new LeapPad Ultra into the hands of our child testers – the offspring of our trained adult test centre crew.
 See: Best, cheapest place to buy LeapPad

 The LeapPad Ultra is the successor to the phenomenally successful LeapPad 2 tablet for kids.
 The LeapPad 2 remains for sale alongside the Ultra for £69.99, and a new combination £89.99 LeapPad 2 Power that includes the handy recharger pack.
 Watch our LeapPad 2 video review with our 6-year-old reviewer Lexi showing off the tablet.
 Read our LeapPad 2 review.
 At the end of this review we look at a comparison between all three leapPad models.